Content types in the UI

 The content type is the foundation for creating one or many page or block instances.
 The page type or block type and its properties must be mapped to the corresponding rendering to display content to visitors.

-- You can define page types in code or from the admin view.
-However, you can define block types only in code.
+- Define page types in code or from Settings.
+Define block types only in code.

 - For page types defined in code and for all block types, you can define "non-breaking changes" of properties in the admin view.